divado/ITS_FHCAMPUS/Semester_2/Cyber_Security_ILV/uebung_5/protocol.md

 ```
 ## Use sanitizers or assertions to identify another vulnerabiltiy

-Done in together with the usage of libfuzzer.
+Done in combination with the usage of LibFuzzer.

 ## Use libfuzzer to fuzz a vulnerable function